 2.9 In cases where any information provided by the Disclosing Party to the Receiving Party and/or collected or processed by the Receiving Party on behalf of the Disclosing Party under this Agreement contains personal data, the Parties agree to strictly comply with the Personal Data Protection Act and relevant laws.
 The Parties also agree to implement a personal data protection policy and maintain security standards for personal data protection not less than what is required by law.

 2.10 The Receiving Party agrees to ensure that all contracting parties, authorized persons, and/or personnel of the Receiving Party who access or use the data under this Agreement act according to the purposes, details, and conditions of this Agreement.
-The Receiving Party must ensure these individuals are bound by a contract or written document to maintain the confidentiality of the information under conditions equal to or no less than those in this Agreement.
+The Receiving Party must ensure these individuals are bound by a contract or written document to maintain the confidentiality of the information under conditions equal to or no less than those stated in this Agreement.

 3. Exceptions to Confidentiality Obligations